 With over 10 years of industry experience, Burke Septic and Pumping can take the work of keeping your septic system functioning off your hands.
 All you need to do is give us a call, schedule a time, and we’ll do the rest.
 You can rest easy knowing that one visit from our technicians will leave your tanks clean and working efficiently for years to come.

 We provide all the equipment and manpower for pumping.
 The process usually takes several hours, including time spent uncovering the tank.
 Knowing the location, size, and design of your septic system can save us time and you money, so be sure to learn as much about your system as possible!
 If you don’t have this information available, it can be a good idea to map out the system once we have uncovered it, even taking photos of the tanks and drainage areas for future reference.

-Septic tank pumping pricing will range from $450 to $620 depending on the size of your tank, with smaller tanks costing less but possibly requiring more frequent pumping.
+Septic tank pumping pricing can vary depending on the size of your tank, the location, and the frequency, with smaller tanks costing less but possibly requiring more frequent pumping.
 If we discover any signs of problems with your system while pumping, we may recommend further maintenance.
 Check out our page on System Maintenance for more info on that process.